lw8192/Red-Team-Dev/C/WinDbg.md

 > x MyDllName!FunctionName     # prints loaded symbols

 Breakpoints:
 2 types of breakpooints: hardware and software.
-Software: controlled by debuggewr.
+Software: controlled by debugger, INT 3 asm instruction.
+Hardware: controlled by processor using debug registers, debugger sets, allows you to monitor changes of / access data in memory.
 > bp <address>      #set a breakpoint
 > bp 0x401000
 > bp kernel32!recv
 > x notepad!*main     #if notepad was the process - examine symbol.
 > bp notepad!wWinMain  #set bp on main
+> bu   #set a breakpoint on an unresolved function - not loaded yet in the process memory space.
+Like a function from a loaded DLL.

 > bl     #list breakpoints
 > be     #enable a breakpoint